The Types of English Sentences

 That sentence is also a simple sentence, why?

-to go a head with the wedding as planned (object) (to in not a tense verb, it is infinitive verb)
+head with the wedding as planned (object) (to in not a tense verb, it is

 2 – The compound sentence